Batavian Republic: Peace negotiations

 In the Orangist revolution of 1747 this office had been revamped to "Stadhouder-generaal" and made hereditary, and after the Prussian intervention of 1787 the powers of the Stadtholder had become dictatorial.
 But formally the States General had been sovereign since 1588, and the Stadtholder was merely their "first servant".
 The British may have entertained certain fantasies about his formal status, but never seriously considered it.
 An example of this would the British acceptance of the surrender of the Batavian fleet in the name of the Stadtholder in 1799, as though he was a sovereign prince.
 But this was all make-believe, and it ended with the peace of 1802 (though it was revived in 1813).

 The Prince had reason to feel aggrieved by this.
 He did have large patrimonial estates in the Netherlands that now were forfeit.
 Besides, the loss of his hereditary offices entailed a loss of income.
 According to his own calculations the arrears in all these incomes since 1795 amounted to 4 million guilders.
 The Staatsbewind refused to pay this, or any sum, point blank, and the peace treaty specifically exempted the Dutch from paying anything.
-Instead, an arrangement between the French, British and Prussians (the former stadtholder's champions (Note: The Prussian king was the stadtholder's brother-in-law and his sister continually pleaded with her brother on her husband's behalf.)) in the matter was reached that in return for dropping any and all claims William was to be compensated with the abbatial domains of Fulda and Corvey Abbey (see also Principality of Nassau-Orange-Fulda).
+Instead, an arrangement between the French, British and Prussians (the former Stadtholder's champions (Note: The Prussian king was the Stadtholder's brother-in-law and his sister continually pleaded with her brother on her husband's behalf.)) in the matter was reached that in return for dropping any and all claims William was to be compensated with the abbatial domains of Fulda and Corvey Abbey (see also Principality of Nassau-Orange-Fulda).

 Short interlude of peace

 The Treaty restored most of the colonies that had been captured by the British since 1795, except Ceylon, but including the Cape Colony.
 This now made the attempts in the Asiatic Council, which had replaced the Directorate of the VOC in 1799, to reform the management of the colonies, more urgent.
 Dirk van Hogendorp was commissioned to write a proposal, that met with considerable enthusiasm from the more progressive elements on the council, like Samuel Iperusz.
 Wiselius and J.H.Neethling.
 He proposed to abolish all perquisites and sinecures; to permit private trade; to permit native subjects to own private property; to substitute the "land levies" by a regulated land tax; and the abolition of all seigneurial rights in the colonies.
 This met with overwhelming resistance from vested interests.
 When a new Charter for the colonies was promulgated, Hogendorp's proposals had been whittled down to insignificance.
-The vestigial democrats on the Council were now purged in favor of Orangist reactionaries like Hendrik Mollerus, and Hendrik Van Stralen.
+The vestigial democrats on the Council were now purged in favour of Orangist reactionaries like Hendrik Mollerus, and Hendrik van Stralen.
 In any case, the Republic did not enjoy the possession of its colonies for long.
 After the resumption of hostilities in 1803 the returned colonies in most cases were soon recaptured by the British.
 Java, however, remained Dutch until 1811.